meetmatt/real-estate-price/README.md

 Frontend is a simple Vite+React+TypeScript app, built during docker build (see [Frontend Dockerfile](./frontend/Dockerfile) for details) served by an nginx container (see [nginx config](./frontend/nginx.conf)).
 Nginx also forwards all requests to /api route down to backend container.

+## TODO

+- Fix local dev environment to be able to submit form from frontend to backend container without messing with production setup.